Last updated on 29th May 2025.

 ZOOM0139.MP3

-I have now started making two more copies of this harpsichord with a compass C-d3, transposing a=415/440.
-The first one should be ready in December 2024.
+I have now started making two copies of this harpsichord with a compass C-d3, transposing a=415/440.
+The first one is already sold and should be ready in April 2025.
+The second one will be started later in 2025 and can be pre-ordered for £9,995.

 by John Barnes 1962.

-Built using a scaling based on Kirchmann, this harpsichord is an interesting mixture of traditional soundboard, scaling and bridge dimensions coupled with a sloping case front and pedals for changing the registers.
+Built using a scaling based on Kirkman, this harpsichord is an interesting mixture of traditional soundboard, scaling and bridge dimensions coupled with a sloping case front and pedals for changing the registers.

-Despite non-traditional looks, this harpsichord really does sound like a Kirchmann!
+Despite non-traditional looks, this harpsichord really does sound fantastic!

 2x 8' with buff and 4' stops.
-FF-f3 and a keyboard which came from an 1800's Kirchmann piano.
+FF-f3 and a keyboard which came from an 1800's Kirkman piano.
 Restrung in Malcolm Rose iron and brass wire.

 Available for long term hire for £180 per month or to purchase for £3,995.